waagsociety/proximity_kit/PK_MUV/README.md

 #### Start-up routine
 Config Led: <img src="images/led_green.png" width="20"><img src="images/led_green.png" width="20"><img src="images/led_green.png" width="20"><br>
-When the kit is powered-on or reseted, it runs a sequence of test to verify that the proper functionality.
+When the kit is powered-on or reseted, it runs a sequence of test to verify the proper functionality.
 It will connect to the local WiFi, it will verify the connection with the server MUV and it will send a start-up message.
 If the execution of the start-up routine is successful the Config Led blinks green light and the start-up message is sent to the MUV server:

 {"message":"startup","id":1756474,"location":"Nieuwmarkt 4, Amsterdam","rssi":-52, "batt":50}